Gizmotronn/manacaster/README.md

-# manacaster
+# ELVG-RPG
-"Earth's Last Video Game" - from Star Sailors Novel, github.com/acord-robotics
+ "Earth's Last Video Game" - from the Star Sailors novella.
+Programmed in C# & the Unity Game Engine